bradf83/spa-react-poc/README.md

 1. Download and do a yarn install
 1. Run yarn start (notice in package.json currently proxying to localhost:8080 for api calls)
 1. Navigate to localhost:3000
-1. Home and About are public, companies expects you to log into OKTA.
+1. Home (Index/Click on React POC) is public, company endpoints expect you to be logged in.

 #### Steps